 Wilkos led the show to its peak in the February 1998 sweeps where it delivered an 8.7 HH rating beating Oprah (8.4) and ranking number four among all shows in syndication.
 "The Jerry Springer Show," the first show to ever beat Oprah in over a decade, continued to top Oprah for a total of six consecutive sweep periods and 57 of 59 weeks.
 As Senior Producer of "The Jerry Springer Show," Wilkos is credited with orchestrating the continually successful show to its national and international popularity.

 In 2007, Wilkos was elevated to Co-Executive Producer of "The Jerry Springer Show" and took on the task of helping to launch new syndicated talker, "The Steve Wilkos Show."
-As Supervising Producer, and now Executive Producer, of "The Steve Wilkos Show," Wilkos' creativity and experience has been instrumental to the show's success, now in its sixth season.
+As Supervising Producer, and now Executive Producer, of "The Steve Wilkos Show," Wilkos' creativity and experience has been instrumental to the show's success, now in its eighth season.

 Wilkos began her television career in Detroit after attending Wayne State University with a major in Journalism/Radio and TV.
 Joining the staff of "Company," Detroit's popular live morning show and the longest running local show in the country, she started in 1994 as an intern and was quickly promoted to Associate Producer.